hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 **Functional Description**

-&lt;UNLOADING REMARK.Conform&gt; is used as a flag and it can contain 2 possible values:
+&lt;UNLOADING REMARK.Conform&gt; is used as a flag and it can contain 2 possible values:<br /><br />
    ‘0’ = ‘NO’ there are unloading remarks;
    ‘1’ = ‘YES’ no unloading remarks present.